guohaoxiang/ComplexGen/README.md

 libigl

 ## Evaluation

+To evaluate the final output of ComplexGen, run:

+        $ ./scripts/eval_default.sh

+You can find the metrics of each model and all models in _ComplexGen/experiments/default/test_obj/final_evaluation_geom_refine.xlsx_.

 ## Test on your own point cloud
 If you want to use our trained model to test on your own point cloud, please follow these steps: